BiomedSciAI/DPM360/installer/docs/non_cluster_install.md

 ## Database Setup

 [Broadsea](https://github.com/OHDSI/Broadsea) supports Apache Impala, Oracle, MS SQL Server, PostgreSQL.
-Here we show an installation guide where you install and run PostgreSQL on the host in which you are running docker containers.
+Here we show an installation guide where you can install and run PostgreSQL on the host in which you are running docker containers.

-After installing PostgreSQL to the host, create the user and database using psql commands assuming:
+After installing PostgreSQL in the host, create the user and database using psql commands assuming:
-- username: dpm360
+- username: `dpm360`
-- password: dpm360-password
+- password: `dpm360-password`
-- database name: dpm360db
+- database name: `dpm360db`

 Next configure PostgreSQL to allow a docker VM to access to the PostgreSQL database.
-Please confirm your IP address of docker0 (virtual network bridge on the host) by<br>
+Please confirm the IP address of docker0 (virtual network bridge on the host) by<br>
 `ip address show dev docker0`.<br>
-Note that you can see this address before starting containers (it is ok if docker service is on).
-In this case, we assume it is 172.17.0.1
+**Note**, you can see this address before starting containers (it is usually ok if the docker service is on).
+Here, we assume the ip is `172.17.0.1`

 Using this IP address, modify configuration files: